 A test of nerve and skill

 The BC3 class is for athletes with impairments to all four limbs and who use an inclined ramp to roll the ball.
 Ramps do not have a prescribed shape and the height and length can be adjusted within a specified range.
-Athletes who are unable to push the ball with their hands may play using a head or mouth assistive tool (known as a ‘releaser’).
+Athletes who are unable to push the ball with their hands may play using a head or mouth assistive tool (known as a ‘pointer’).

 Athletes in classes BC1, BC3 and BC4 (some BC4 competitors play by kicking the ball) can be supported by one assistant, whose role is defined.
-For example, in the BC3, class the assistant can take instructions from the athlete, adjust the height and position of the ramp and place the ball in position for the athlete to push, but not view the court during play.
+For example, in the BC3 class the assistant of the BC3 athlete can take instructions from the athlete, adjust the height and position of the ramp and place the ball in position for the athlete to push, but not view the court during play.

 The power of a throw is important, as are the sport's many strategies.
 These include the ‘placement’ which gets a ball close to the target; the ‘push off ’ which knocks another ball out; and the ‘push on’ which knocks another ball closer.
-An approach may earn one point, a hit can turn a game by knocking out an opponent's ball, and a push can bring two points by hitting your own ball but keeping it in play.
+A placement may earn one point, a push off can turn a game by knocking out an opponent's ball, and a push on can bring two points by hitting your own ball but keeping it in play.

 Depending on the impairment, some athletes may not be able to use all three types of throws.
 However, each will capitalise on their strengths and strategic approach in search of victory.

 Medals decided by the smallest of margins